pipe-cd/tutorial/tutorial/content/en/30-local-run/piped.md

 ## Confirmation

-1. Access the setting page on the console. [http://localhost:8080/settings/piped?project=control-plane-local](http://localhost:8080/settings/piped?project=control-plane-local)
+1. Access the `Settings` page on the console. [http://localhost:8080/settings/piped?project=control-plane-local](http://localhost:8080/settings/piped?project=control-plane-local)

     If successful, you will see a green mark(=Online) in the Name area of your Piped.
       <img src="/images/30-local-run/20-piped/piped-status.png">

     If it is not green, please wait for a few minutes.

+## Next Step

+Now you have completed setting up the components: the Control Plane and the Piped.

+In [the next section](./deploy.md), you will deploy applications with them.